frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/add-pagination.md

 `
 ```

 We've included conditional checks so that the 'Previous' button doesn't show on the first page and the 'Next' button doesn't show on the last page, as they're not needed in those locations.
+To do this we've used ["short-circuit" evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation).